wookey-project/ewok-kernel/doc/syscalls/sys_reset.rst

 .. warning::
    sys_reset() is highly impacting the system behavior and should be used only by specific (at most one in a secure system) task(s).
 This permission should not be given to a task with a big attack surface.
+Ususally, only a trusted security monitor task is allowed to perform a board reset